-It won’t be an easy time just confronting this unhappy person about their little black cloud, either.
-It seems the only feeling they are comfortable with are the unhappy feelings, but even those are ones the unhappy person doesn’t want to talk about.
+It seems the only feeling they are comfortable with is the unhappy feelings, but even those are ones the unhappy person doesn’t want to talk about.

 “It takes years for me to trust; I know that about myself.
 A lot of it is because I am so private and so reluctant to make myself vulnerable.” ― Michelle Pfeiffer

 Trust is hard-earned no matter how happy or unhappy you are.

 But for unhappy people, it might be off the table completely.

 Being invalidated or rejected early might have taught them never to trust anyone.

 But when one decides that, the gloomy disposition can move in permanently.